x8699876/Rapid-Delete-Pro/README.md

 ## How to run

 If not already, down load and install the latest JRE/JDK 1.7+ from Oracle.
+This is no longer needed for the Mac GUI version because it is bundled in the app.

 Open the console and go to the directory which you want to purge and run the rdpro.exe.
 Run rdpro.sh in unix/linux environment. see below for examples.